 If the verdict is that the defendant has a mental abnormality, the court may institutionalize him or allow him to live in the community under a strict probation regimen.
 Any violations of its dozens of rules can lead to institutionalization.

-Bass, now 42, was convicted in 2000 of second-degree kidnapping and sodomy against a 12-year-old boy, whom he took on an eight-day cross-country road trip in 1999.
+Bass, now 42, was convicted in 2000 of second-degree kidnapping and sodomy against a 12-year-old boy, whom he took on an eight-day cross-country road trip.
 That brought him a 10-year prison sentence.